Kujawy, Opole Voivodeship: History

+In the 18th century, the village was annexed by Prussia, within which it belonged to the district of Landkreis Neustadt O.S.

-In 1945 Silesia was given to Poland and the German population of Kujau was largely expelled.
-The town was renamed Kujawy and annexed to the newly created Silesian Voivodeship.
-In 1950 it was reassigned to Opole Voivodeship, and in 1999 reassigned from Prudnik County (formerly Neustadt O.S.) to Krapkowice County.
-On 17 May 2006 the entire commune of Strzelecki/Klein Strehlitz was declared bilingual in German and Polish, and on 24 November 2008 the old name German name Kujau was also made official.
+In 1945 the village became again part of Poland and the German population was largely expelled in accordance with the Potsdam Agreement.
+The village was administratively part of the Silesian Voivodeship.
+In 1950 it was reassigned to Opole Voivodeship, and in 1999 reassigned from Prudnik County to Krapkowice County.
+On 17 May 2006 the entire commune of Strzeleczki was declared bilingual in Polish and German, and on 24 November 2008 the old name German name Kujau was also made official.

 There is a memorial in the town to honor all the soldiers from Kujau who fought for Germany in World War I.